OpeOnikute/TypeScript-Node-Starter/deploy/modules/ecs/README.md

 # ECS (Elastic Container Service) Module
 This is used to create an ECS cluster to serve our application using Docker containers.
-The cluster resides in the global VPC and can only be accessed through the ALB configured.
+The cluster resides in the global VPC and can only be accessed by resources in the same VPC.

 # Dependencies
 - ECR Module - Used to get the docker image URL.